madjin/janus-guide/docs/_coverpage.md

 # Janus Guide

-> Build the Immersive Web
+> The Internet of Experiences

-- Lightweight and extensible framework
+- Powerful features out of the box for collaboration
-- Powerful features out of the box
+- Lightweight and extensible web framework
 - VR/AR made with open standards

 [GitHub](https://github.com/madjin/janus-guide/)